Computational Systems Cardiology

 Haibo Ni, Ph.D.

 Welcome to my webpage.
-I am an Assistant Project Scientist at the Department of Pharmacology at University of California Davis.
-My research interests involve developing and applying multiscale and multiphysics models of the heart to uncover disease mechanisms and improve therapeutics.
+I am currently an Associate Professor with the Medical School of Nanjing University, China.
+My research focuses on integration of multiscale and multiphysics computational models and deep learning approaches to uncover disease mechanisms and improve therapeutics for cardiovascular diseases.

 The function of the heart as a robust blood pump is critically dependent on the rhythmic and coordinated electrical activation of the myocardium and the subsequent contraction through a process termed excitation-contraction (EC) coupling.
 Disruption of the normal activation rhythm or sequence, i.e. cardiac arrhythmia, is associated with numerous cardiovascular diseases, increases morbidity and mortality, and can lead to sudden cardiac death by causing ventricular dysfunction.